sinlmao/NetworkUtils/README.en.md

 You can also use the `ImUserAgent` class to quickly set up.

-### 3.2.11 Asynchronous mode support (v1.4.3+)
+### 3.2.12 Asynchronous mode support (v1.4.3+)

-Access in asynchronous mode may be required in many business situations, and you need to implement it yourself before, and after `v1.4.3`, we have added asynchronous mode.
+Access in asynchronous mode may be required in many business situations.
+You need to implement it yourself before, and after `v1.4.3` , we have added asynchronous mode.
 Simply set a flag directly, but after executing the asynchronous request, your code will not be synchronized in the process, the returned ImResponse is a null value, you need to implement ImHttpCallback to get the correct ImResponse.
 The sample code is as follows:

     //Set the asynchronous
     imRequest.setAsync(true);

-### 3.2.12 Business Callback Interface (v1.4.3+)
+### 3.2.13 Business Callback Interface (v1.4.3+)

 The service callback interface is mainly used in scenarios where you need to embed your own business logic.
-Currently supports session state control service callbacks and HTTP request service callbacks.
+Session state control service callbacks and HTTP request service callbacks are currently supported (supported from `v1.4.3` ).
 Before using the callback interface, you need to implement the interface first.

 Assuming that you want to implement a session state control service with login, you should implement the `ImSessionCallback` interface first.
 Example: